Table of Contents

 - Fatty acids

-Carbohydrates like rice and corn in small amounts are fine, but they aren’t necessary for a cat’s diet.
-However, a modest amount of carbs will provide useful energy and may reduce the cost of a home-cooked diet.
+Carbohydrates like rice and corn in small amounts are okay, but they aren’t necessary for a cat’s diet.
+However, a modest amount of carbs will provide helpful energy and may reduce the cost of a home-cooked diet.

 Raw meat diets are neither safe nor nutritionally fulfilling due to the risk of salmonella poisoning.